klee421/cs32-final-project/README.md

 and then saves an excel file that contains this table

-I updated the scrip such that it can handle other kinds of contracts (eg. renewal contracts and order forms).
+I updated the script such that it can handle other kinds of contracts (eg. renewal contracts and order forms).
 So now, when I input the following set of contracts:

 [Harvard_orderform.pdf](https://github.com/klee421/cs32-final-project/files/8494211/Harvard_orderform.pdf)
 [Harvard_renewal.pdf](https://github.com/klee421/cs32-final-project/files/8494212/Harvard_renewal.pdf)